-CHEM 342: Analytical Chemistry Laboratory
+CHEM 342: Analytical Chemistry 2 S.H.
+Laboratory

 This lab course provides experience in the methods and techniques of quantitative analysis covered in CHEM 341.
-Prerequisite: CHEM 341 or concurrently.
+Prerequisite: CHEM 341 or concurrently or permission of Instructor.
+May fulfill WAC.

-CHEM 351: Physical Chemistry with Biological Applications
+CHEM 351: Physical Chemistry with Biological Applications 3 S.H.

 This is a physical interpretation of the phenomena of chemical change and stability as related to biological problems.
 Topics include: thermodynamics, gases, liquids, solids, bioenergetics, equilibria, chemical dynamics, enzyme kinetics, electrochemistry, molecular spectroscopy, and transport phenomena.
 Prerequisites: CHEM 121-122 and 123-124, PHYS 210-211.

-CHEM 352: Physical Chemistry Laboratory
+CHEM 352: Physical Chemistry 1 S.H.
+Laboratory

 Laboratory exercises illustrate the principles of physical chemistry.
-Prerequisite: CHEM 351 or concurrently.
+Prerequisite: CHEM 351 or concurrently or permission of Instructor.